ibm-cloud-docs/databases-cli-plugin/cloud-databases-cli.md

 Short version - `fs`

 Synchronizes files from the `ibm_file_sync` index to disk.
-See the [Uploading Files to Elasticsearch](/docs/services/databases-for-elasticsearch?topic=databases-for-elasticsearch-uploading-files) documentation for more information.
+For more information, see the [Uploading Files to Elasticsearch](/docs/services/databases-for-elasticsearch?topic=databases-for-elasticsearch-uploading-files) documentation for more information.

 ```
 ibmcloud cdb elasticsearch file-sync <deployment name or CRN> [--json] [--nowait]